How to Identify a White-Winged Dove

 White-winged dove perched in a tree near Rio Grande City, Texas

 It can be tricky to tell doves apart.
+The white-winged dove is sometimes confused with the Eurasian collared-dove and mourning dove.
 They may have very similar grayish-brown coloring and are around the same size and shape.
-Author Kelsey Roseth offers these tips.
-She says, “Mourning doves are sometimes confused with Eurasian collared-doves and white-winged doves.
-If a thick black band is present on the collar, it’s a collared-dove.
-You can tell white-winged doves apart by their namesake white wing stripe.”
+You can identify white-winged doves by their namesake white wing stripe.

-According to the Kaufman Field Guide to Birds of North America, white-winged doves are bulkier than mourning doves, with a shorter tail.
-Listen for a rich cooing sound, described as “too soon to tell.”
+According to the Kaufman Field Guide to Birds of North America, birders should listen for a rich cooing sound, described as “too soon to tell.”

 Do mourning dove feathers and wings make noise?